suibhne-sweeney/SocialMediaProject/README.md

 # SocialMediaProject
-Twitter/Facebook clone using the MERN Tech Stack
+Twitter/Facebook clone using the MERN Tech Stack.